Syllabus (Semester 1, 2026)

 Lab activities

-Week 8: Advanced dashboards, networks, and temporal analysis (4 May)
+Week 8: Polish, deployment, and submission (4 May)

 Lecture topics